Xirider/finetune-gpt2xl/README.md

 ### Requirements (for people who have never used GCE):

-1. Have the Google Cloud SDK installed: [Click Here](https://cloud.google.com/sdk/docs/install)
+1. Install the Google Cloud SDK: [Click Here](https://cloud.google.com/sdk/docs/install)
-2. Have an Google Cloud Account registered, billing set up and create a project
+2. Register a Google Cloud Account, create a project and set up billing
-3. You need to request a quota limit increase for "GPU All Regions" to 1
+3. Request a quota limit increase for "GPU All Regions" to 1
-4. You need to be logged in and initialize the cloud sdk with `gcloud auth` and `login gcloud init`
+4. Log in and initialize the cloud sdk with `gcloud auth` and `login gcloud init`

 ### Create VM

-- Replace PROJECTID in the command below with the project id from your gcp project
+- Replace PROJECTID in the command below with the project id from your GCE project
-- You can remove the preemptible flag, if you want to be sure that google doesn't shut down your instance randomly, but then you will pay about 3x more
+- You can remove the preemptible flag, if you want to be sure that google doesn't randomly shut down your instance, but then you will pay about 3x more
 - Why do we need a custom server?
-We need a GPU server with at least 70 GB normal RAM, otherwise the run will crash, whenever the script wants to pickle a model.
+We need a GPU server with at least 70 GB RAM, otherwise the run will crash, whenever the script wants to pickle a model.
 This setup below gives us as much RAM as possible with 12 cpus in GCE.
 You also can't use more than 12 CPUs with a single V100 GPU in GCE

 Run this to create the instance: